QARANC.co.uk Find Extra Work

 Small remembrance crosses are planted by individuals or groups.
 Each small wooden cross has a poppy in the centre and there is a space for a message of remembrance to be written.
 The planted crosses remain on display for one week during the period of remembrance.

-No formal application is necessary and QA's are asked to meet at the QARANC plot at 1030 hours for the 1100 hours event.
+Following a request from the RBL, the Abbey and the Metropolitan Police this event was made tickets only.
+The tickets are limited and are available via the Association Secretary and QA's are asked to meet at the QARANC plot at 1030 hours for the 1100 hours event.

 Festival Of Remembrance Royal Albert Hall London